China plans 226 GW of new coal power projects: environmental groups

 China has cut the share of coal in its total energy mix from more than 68% in 2012 to 59% by the end of last year, but overall consumption has continued to increase.

-China had 1,160 GW of coal-fired power by the end of July, amounting to 62.8% of the its total installed capacity.
+China had 1,020 GW of coal-fired power by the end of July, amounting to 55% of its total installed capacity.
 A Chinese industry group has suggested total capacity could eventually settle at 1,300 GW.

+(This story corrects figure in paragraph 10 for total coal-fired power to 1,020 GW)

 Reporting by David Stanway; Editing by Tom Hogue